 Mark has over 30 years in sports and leisure management with a genuine enthusiasm for sport and a belief in its ability to break down barriers and strengthen communities.
 Mark played football in a semi-professional capacity and also coached football at Huddersfield Town and Leeds United.
 Mark was the England Deaf Team Manager and still enjoys playing football being a regular participant in the Lincolnshire walking football league.

 Mark is a Director of the Northern Premier League and worked for the Football Association for 17 years as the National Facilities & Investment Manager delivering over £1B of capital projects via the Football Foundation.
 This investment included schools, football clubs and local authority sites that have since benefitted millions of people.
 Mark also procured and delivered frameworks for 3G pitches (£150M), grass pitches (£10M) and modular buildings (£20M) and was also part of the FIFA technical advisory group.

-Liam is the Director with the responsibility for development.
+Liam is the Director for Football Growth & Retention.